harsadella/harsadella/README.md

 <!--- ABOUT ME --->
 <div align="center">

-**🖳 Computer Systems Student**
+**🖳 Computer Science Student**
 IoT & Embedded Systems Developer

 </div>

 ---

-A 4th-semester Computer Systems student with a strong interest in robotics, IoT, and embedded systems.
-Focused on building projects from the ground up, where ideas are turned into real, working systems.
+A 4th-semester Computer Science student interested in robotics, IoT, and embedded systems, focused on turning ideas into working systems through hands-on development, where code becomes something real instead of just lines on a screen and is built and refined through continuous experimentation.

-Building real-world stuff, not just code.

 Hands-on experience mainly involves Arduino and ESP32, with an emphasis on connecting hardware and software through practical experimentation.